mirkix/BBBMINI/README.md

 * RCOutput
 * GPS uBlox NEO-M8N (5Hz with GPS + GLONASS)
 * IP connection via WLAN to groundstation (APM Planner)
+* dts file for BBBMINI
+* Solder the breakout boards on a prototype cape, so it is reliable to fly.
+* First flight on March 16, 2015

 ### ToDo
-* Create dts file for BBBMINI
+* Create documentation
-* Solder the breakout boards on a prototype cape, so it is reliable to fly.